mattnenterprise/rust-ftp/README.md

 ftp = "*"
 ```

 FTPS support is disabled by default.
-To enable it activate feature `secure` in `Cargo.toml`.
+To enable it `secure` should be activated in `Cargo.toml`.
 ```toml
 [dependencies]
 ftp = { version = "*", features = ["secure"] }